Surveillance of antimicrobial use and resistance in human health

 Antimicrobial Use and Resistance in Australia (AURA) is Australia’s national program for surveillance of antimicrobial use and resistance in human health.
 Several surveillance programs contribute to AURA.

 AURA is Australia’s national program for surveillance of antimicrobial use and resistance in human health.
-The Australian Government funds it, including the key surveillance groups and programs (AURA program partners) that contribute to it.
-These are:
+The Australian Government funds it, including the key surveillance groups and systems (AURA program partners) that contribute to it.
+These are listed below.

 Antimicrobial Use and Resistance in Australia (AURA)